jorgefff/secure-online-card-game/README.md

 PORT is the port number used for the client JOIN/CREATE to automically join or create a table upon connecting to the croupier

+## TO-DO
+* Automatize the process of getting the certificates
+* Do something with when cheating is detected